QuiiBz/niftycss/site/docs/features/styling-props.md

 }))
 ```

-Then, you can specify the styling props directly at the component-level, same as any React props:
+Then, you can specify the styling props directly at the component level, same as any React props:

 ```tsx
 <Box bg='red' />
 ```

-## TypeScript support
+## Type-safety
-To add types safety, you can create a `type` which specify the schema of the props:
+To add types-safety, you can create a `type` that specify the schema of the props:

 ```typescript
 // css API